git773/EDC-edsInput/README.md

 then add a reference to your component:
 `pac solution add-reference --path ..\`

-and build the solution.
-For this you will need `msbuild`.
-If it does not work in the terminal in VSCode, move to **Developers Command Prompt for VS**.
+and build the solution. `/t:restore` part is only necessary the first time.
 `msbuild /t:restore`
-`/t:restore` part is only necessary the first time.

 Now your unmanaged solution should be nice and packaged and you can find the zip in the `\bin\debug` folder.
 Import it manually to the environment of choice.